 Stellar Music Venues in Colorado

 Colorado is home to a number of celebrated music venues.
 Rock ‘n’ roll fans will enjoy a special experience at the famed Red Rocks Amphitheatre.
-Major music acts such as U2, BB King, Bonnie Raitt, the Rolling Stones, Dave Matthews Band and Sting have all graced the stage with unforgettable performances.
+Major music acts such as U2, BB King, Bonnie Raitt, The Beatles, Dave Matthews Band and Sting have all graced the stage with unforgettable performances.